top of page

 Final Thoughts

-Scopes are not creative tools—they’re measurement instruments.
+Scopes in DaVinci Resolve are not creative tools—they’re measurement instruments.
 They don’t tell you what looks good.
 They simply show you what’s technically happening in your image.

 Once you know how to use the Waveform, RGB Parade, Histogram, and Vectorscope, your grading becomes faster, cleaner, and far more consistent.
 They free you to make bold, creative decisions with confidence, knowing your image is technically solid underneath.